-The prototype was designed specifically for the previously shown push-button element, however it can be easily redesigned for another part or a universal piece can be made to support various product assembly.
+The prototype was designed specifically for the previously shown push-button element.
+However, it can be easily redesigned for another part, or a universal piece can be made to support different types of product assembly.

-A form-fitting construction develops after the parallel movement of the fingers which keeps the part motionless while the required actions are done.
-Because the holder sits on the fingertip it also prevents the slipping of the part in case too large pressing force is applied or an inappropriate human movement occurs.
+Following the parallel movement of the fingers, a form-fitting shape is created that holds the part motionless while the required actions are carried out.
+Because the holder is connected to the fingertips, slippage is also prevented in cases where the pressing force applied is too great or an inappropriate human movement occurs.

-The proposed solution with the immobile 3-Finger gripper satisfies the requirements of a flexible fixture for certain parts.
-Human-robot collision problems might take place in this case when the human operator forgets the predefined assembly task sequence at the beginning of a new product assembly, grasps for an assembly part and the trajectory of his hand intersects the trajectory of the robot.
+The proposed solution with the immobile three-finger gripper satisfies the requirements of a flexible fixture for certain parts.
+In this scenario, human–robot collision problems might occur if the human operator forgets the predefined assembly task sequence when beginning the assembly of a new product, reaches for an assembly part and the hand trajectory intersects that of the robot.

-To demonstrate a flexible assembly with the 3-Finer gripper, an additional application has been developed, where both grippers have to be used to perform the assembly task and at the same time human intervention may be required at certain points of the assembly process.
-In the task, a didactic meter must be packed with a transparent plastic lid and a metal base, which are pushed together at the beginning of the operation (“presumably” packaging material arrived this way from the supplier).
-So the operation steps of the complete assembly are the following:
+To demonstrate a flexible assembly with the three-finger gripper, an additional application was developed in which both grippers were used to perform the assembly task, requiring human intervention at certain points of the assembly process at the same time.
+In the task, a didactic meter, which had been packaged with a transparent plastic lid and a metal base, were pushed together at the beginning of the operation (presumably, this packaging material came from the supplier).
+The operation steps of the complete assembly were the following:

-Pick up the pushed packaging material with the robot arm and fix the base with the 3-Finger-gripper.
+Pick up the packaging material with the robot arm and fix the base with the three-finger gripper.